-Believe it or not, Tom Sloane himself has been this sometimes.
+- Tom Sloane has been this sometimes.
 More specifically in "Psycho Therapy", where he was indirectly humiliated in front of a internet's webcam seen by several people.

 Daria: Mom's resentful that she has to work so hard, which obscures her guilt about actually wanting to works so hard; Dad's guilty about being less driven than Mom, but feels it's wrong to feel that way, so he hides behind a smokescreen of cluelessness.
 Quinn wears superficiality like a suit of armor, because she's afraid of looking inside and finding absolutely nothing.
 And I'm so defended that I actively work to make people dislike me so I won't feel bad when they do.
 Can I go now?

 Doctor: Tell me Daria, have you ever been hypnotized?